Skip to main content

 I played FF6 multiple times as a kid.
 Like FF4, it’s a game I bought with my own money.
 I replayed it on Game Boy Advance in 2016, and now in 2024 I played the beautiful Pixel Remaster version on Switch.
 Because I’d played it so many times, I set the “boost” mode to 50%, so that characters gain XP and money at half the usual rate.
 The game isn’t difficult (though a couple boss fights can be challenging), so I’ve really enjoyed the challenge.
 It makes combat a lot more interesting.
 As I mentioned, the powerful abilities and Esper system can make combat a breeze.
 I expect that someday I’ll play FF6 again, because it holds up perfectly even after three decades.

 FF6 has excellent graphics and music.
 Earlier FF games also had great soundtracks, of course.
 But the graphics in FF6 are vastly superior to FF4, which looks primitive by comparison.
-The character sprites consist of a top half and a bottom half, which makes them much bigger and more emotive.
+The character sprites are much bigger and more emotive.
 The sort of “steampunk” aesthetic of the world makes the game stand out from its predecessors and appears to have directly led to the kind of world we see in FF7 (the two games have much in common).

 FF6 was the first Square game that got a proper English translation.
 FF1 and FF4 were rife with clunky, poorly translated dialogue.
 For FF6, Square employed a properly credentialed translator, Ted Woosley (whose efforts you can read about here).
 He came up with some memorable lines, like “Son of a submariner” and “She’s loaded for bear” (when Sabin first sees Terra use magic).
 They have become so iconic that the Pixel Remaster translation keeps a few of them.